Resources, Projects, and Domains

 Like access control, compute resource quotas are set and enforced by each individual OpenStack service.
 Like access control, it depends on data managed by Keystone, but each service makes its own quota enforcement decisions.

-OpenStack Nova used to provide per-user quotas but they are deprecated and are not available aymore from the OpenStack client and other up-to-date OpenStack management tools.
+OpenStack Nova used to provide per-user quotas but they are deprecated and are not available anymore from the OpenStack client and other up-to-date OpenStack management tools. |

 Compute resource quotas can only prevent the creation or changes to API resource instances.
 They are not designed to enforce dynamic usage quotas, but to ensure applications get some guaranteed capacity and that compute nodes are not overloaded with more server instances they can handle.

 To understand that, assume that a project has a quota of only 10 vCPUs.
 If that project already has three server instances, which add up to 8 vCPUs, it is only possible to create two new server instances, each one using one vCPU, or one instance using two vCPUs.
-It doesn’t matter if the existing instances are mostly iddle and the cluster has plenty if capacity for running more virtual machines.
+It doesn’t matter if the existing instances are mostly idle and the cluster has plenty of capacity for running more virtual machines.

 API Resource Quotas and Compute Resource Quotas

 API resource quotas affect the number of instances you can create, of a given API resource type, inside a project.
-That class of quota limts the number of server instances, floating ips, virtual networks, volumes, and so on.
+That class of quota limits the number of server instances, floating ips, virtual networks, volumes, and so on.

-Compute resource quotas affect the quantity, or capacity, of a compute resource that a project can consume, aggregating the consuption from all server instances in the project.
-That class of quota limits total quantity of vCPUs, total memory aggregated from all server instances, total disk space from all volumes, and so on.
+Compute resource quotas affect the quantity, or capacity, of a compute resource that a project can consume, aggregating the consumption from all server instances in the project.
+That class of quota limits the total quantity of vCPUs, total memory aggregated from all server instances, total disk space from all volumes, and so on.

-Here "compute" means anything required to running applications, and could include storage and network capacity.
-It does not reffer to API resources from Nova, the Compute service.
+Here "compute" means anything required to run applications, and could include storage and network capacity.
+It does not refer to API resources from Nova, the Compute service. |

 Object Storage Quotas